The Signal-to-Noise Ratio for Photon Counting After Photometric Corrections: SNR AFTER PHOTOMETRIC CORRECTIONS

 \section{SNR AFTER PHOTOMETRIC CORRECTIONS}

-If $N_{fr}$ is the number of frames taken, the mean number of 1-designated counts over all the frames is the mean rate times the number of frames:

-where we have used Eq. (\ref{mean_unc}).
-Now, instead of predicting the number of counts as we did in the previous section using a value of $\lambda_{br}$ which followed from the photon flux map and noise properties of the detector, we instead want to get a corrected and more accurate value of $\lambda_{br}$ per pixel over all the frames.
-We observe $N_{br}$ in a given pixel position, and knowing the number of frames $N_{fr}$, in theory we can solve for the actual value of $\lambda_{br}$, the mean rate for that pixel per frame, which is the quantity of interest for a photon-counting observation.
-The {\it average} value of this $\lambda_{br}$ over all the pixels should still be what we expect based on the photon flux map and the noise properties of the detector, but for a given pixel, this value will vary.
+If $N$ bright frames and $N_2$ dark frames are taken for a single observation, the expected mean number of 1-designated counts per pixel is given by Eq. (\ref{mean}), and, as stated earlier, the expression is equal to the analogous expression from Nemati's\cite{Bijan} work to third order in $\lambda_{br}$:

+As mentioned before, Nemati's expression will be used since it is used in {\tt PhotonCount} and by the Roman Telescope software.
+The result is accurate, too, as will be demonstrated.
+An analogous expression relating $\epsilon_{th}'(\lambda_{dk}) $ and $\lambda_{dk}$ can be written as well.
+The goal is to get a more accurate approximation to the desired SNR in Eq. (\ref{SNR_obs}).
+I first consider the application of Nemati's algorithm for photometric corrections to data, and then I compute the theoretical SNR, which effectively \textcolor{black}{expresses the desired mean electron rate in terms of observable variates}.

+For an observation, the observable variate after photon-counting is the average number of 1-designated counts, but the desired quantity is the observational estimate of the mean number of electrons.
+Since \textcolor{black}{$N_{br}$} is the best observational estimate of Eq. (\ref{Nbr}), Nemati's algorithm essentially equates these two things.
+For the sake of precision, when these are ``equated", let $\lambda_{br}$ be replaced with the observational best estimate that results from solving the equation, denoted as $L_{br}$:

+Also, one can do the analogous process for $N_2$ dark frames to extract $L_{dk}$ so that one can determine the observational best estimate for $\lambda_{br} - \lambda_{dk}$, which is $L_{br} - L_{dk}$.
+I will go through the analysis for just the brights in what follows, but the process is exactly the same for the darks.

-In Eq. (\ref{Nbr}), $\epsilon_c$ and $\epsilon_{th}$ are functions of $\lambda_{br}$, and there is no exact analytic solution for $\lambda_{br}$.
-However, one can get an approximate analytic expression for $\lambda_{br}$ using Newton's method, which is an iterative method which gets closer to the solution with each iteration.
-Bijan Nemati came up with this solution and tested it\cite{Bijan}, and two iterations of Newton's method is sufficient for a very accurate solution.
+In Eq. (\ref{Nbr2}), $\epsilon_c$ and $\epsilon_{th}$ are functions of $L_{br}$, and there is no exact analytic solution for $L_{br}$, and we would like an analytic expression for expressing the corrected observational SNR.
+An analytic expression is also useful for the speed of an algorithm that finds $L_{br}$ for every single pixel.
+One can get an approximate analytic expression for $L_{br}$ using Newton's method, which is an iterative method which gets closer to the solution with each iteration.
+Nemati came up with this solution and tested it\cite{Bijan}, and two iterations of Newton's method is sufficient for a very accurate solution.
+The presentation of Newton's method as applied to this problem follows Nemati's treatment.

-Newton's method requires an initial guess as an input, and the initial guess used is the solution assuming the expression for $\epsilon_{th}$ comes from Eq. (\ref{distribution}) when truncating to $n=1$.
-The initial guess is
+Newton's method requires an initial guess $L_{guess}$ as an input.
+The initial guess used is the solution to Eq. (\ref{Nbr2}) that results from truncating $L_{br} \epsilon_c \epsilon_{th}$ to first order in $L_{br}$.
+The expression to first order can be written down easily by using Eq. (\ref{Bijan_exp}).
+The result is

 Newton's method estimates the next iteration in terms of the previous: